Long-term Effects of LSD

 A Brief History of LSD

-LSD is a synthetic drug that was first produced in 1938 by Swiss scientist Albert Hoffman, who was investigating the medical uses of a fungus that grows on various types of grass.
+LSD is a synthetic drug that was first produced in 1938 by Albert Hoffman, a Swiss chemist who was investigating the medical uses of a fungus that grows on various types of grass.

-After accidentally absorbing a small amount of the drug through his fingertips, Hoffman experienced an intense and fantasy-like distortion of his sensory perceptions – which he explained as entering a different reality, altogether.
+After accidental exposure to a small amount of the drug through his fingertips, Hoffman experienced an intense and fantasy-like distortion of his sensory perceptions – which he explained as entering a different reality, altogether.
 If you’ve ever experienced the psychological effects of LSD, you might well agree with his description about the LSD experience.

 Recreational LSD Use: Why Should You Be Concerned?